 General use: In general, websites will use the information it collects to help provide and deliver the services of the website and manage and maintain the website.

 Email communications: Companies will often use their customers’ names and email addresses to deliver notices and announcements to those customers.

 Analytics: A helpful tool for companies is to be able to track and analyze the activities of its users and the traffic on its website.
-Companies can use third-party vendors to allow such tracking data on its website.
+Companies can use third-party vendors to allow such tracking data on their website.

 By law: Companies will have to disclose personal information if it is required by law.

 Marketing: Sometimes companies will sell or give its customers’ email addresses to third parties who may send emails about additional products and services.

 Business partners and affiliates: Personal information can also be shared with business partners and affiliates.

 Third-party service providers: Companies will sometimes need to share personal information with third-party service providers that help them with the business, such as credit card processors.

 In the United States, the Federal Trade Commission (FTC) regulates laws and policies regarding the privacy practices of businesses and the protection of their customers’ personal information.
 The FTC also helps to enforce federal laws concerning the privacy of customers’ information, including the following:

 - Fair Credit Reporting Act (FCRA), which limits how companies can obtain and use a customer’s credit and background reports.